w4k2/warcow/README.md

 ## Download and usage

-Dataset is available to download on XXX.
+Dataset is available to download on [Kaggle](https://www.kaggle.com/datasets/xehivs/warcov).

 ### Additional representations